 Notes on the Geography of South Korea: Royal Precincts

-Shortly before 1400, Yi Seoung Gye, later to rule as Taejo, first king of the Joseon (alternatively the Chosun or Yi Dynasty) asked Muhak, a Buddhist monk, to find an auspicious site for a new capital.
-Taejo approved of the monk's choice.
-"The site," Taejo wrote, "is suitable for the royal capital.
+Yi Seoung Gye, later to rule as Taejo, first king of the Joseon (alternatively the Chosun or Yi Dynasty) asked Muhak, a Buddhist monk, to find an auspicious site for a new capital.
+This was shortly before 1400.
+Taejo approved of the monk's choice and wrote simply that the site was "suitable for the royal capital.
 It is accessible to the sea and is centrally located in the kingdom."
 (Seoul Museum of History: Places and Memories [catalog of the museum's permanent exhibition] 2013, p.
 7.)

 A main road, not shown here, now runs east from the entrance of Gyeongbok Palace and separates the eastern palaces from the tablet shrine to their south.
 Think it's just engineering?
 Hae Un Rii, a geographer at Dongguk University, writes that "the Japanese opened up the new road between the palaces in order to break the geomantic basis of the area's planning and block the traditional spirits (gi) which, according to Korean geomantic notions, flowed from Bukak (North Mountain), toward the south."